- The average cost of car insurance for a 65-year-old driver in Pennsylvania is $1,678 per year for a full coverage policy.

 Who has the cheapest state minimum auto insurance for seniors in Pennsylvania?

-According to our data, Travelers offers the cheapest state minimum auto insurance for seniors in Pennsylvania at about $263 a year, on average.
-Erie Insurance and Donegal Insurance also scored high when it comes to cheap state minimum insurance coverage for seniors in Pennsylvania.
+Our data show that Travelers provides the cheapest state minimum auto insurance for seniors in Pennsylvania, at around $263 per year.
+Erie Insurance and Donegal Insurance also rank highly for affordable state minimum coverage for seniors in Pennsylvania.

 Which companies offer the cheapest liability car insurance for seniors in Pennsylvania?

-Erie Insurance has the cheapest liability car insurance coverage for senior drivers in Pennsylvania at an average annual premium of $364.
-Travelers and Donegal Insurance also offer cheap liability insurance rates to seniors in Pennsylvania, based on CarInsurance.com data analysis.
+Erie Insurance offers the cheapest liability car insurance for senior drivers in Pennsylvania, with an average annual premium of $364.
+According to a CarInsurance.com data analysis, Travelers and Donegal Insurance also provide cheap liability insurance for seniors in Pennsylvania.

 Does State Farm offer a senior discount in Pennsylvania?

-State Farm does not currently offer a senior discount in Pennsylvania, but it does offer quite a few deals that seniors can use to lower their premiums.
-This includes discounts for taking a defensive driving course, a safe driving discount, long-term customer, bundling and discounts for advanced safety features on your vehicle.
+State Farm does not offer a senior discount in Pennsylvania, but it provides many discounts that seniors can use to lower their premiums.
+It includes discounts for defensive driving courses, safe driving, long-term customer loyalty, bundling policies and advanced safety feature discounts.

 Bottom line

-A CarInsurance.com analysis found that Travelers provides the cheapest full-coverage car insurance quotes for senior drivers in Pennsylvania.
+Travelers offers the cheapest car insurance quotes for senior drivers in Pennsylvania for a full coverage policy, based on a CarInsurance.com analysis.

 Check out how to shop for car insurance for seniors